jeevan11vision/jeevan11vision.github.io/_pages/projects.md

 ---

 ###  Human Trafficking Recognition from Sex Worker Ads and Inter-Ad Matching, Fusemachines
-- Served as Team Lead, overseeing the design of the machine learning pipeline and the establishment of the data annotation process.
+- Served as Team Lead, overseeing the design of the machine learning pipeline and setting up the data annotation process.
-- Executed the implementation of a contrastive loss-based image search tailored for inter-ad matching, face-based person identification and models for image-based and text-based trafficking recognition, and NER-based social handle extraction.
+- Implemented models for image-based and text-based trafficking recognition, contrastive loss-based image search, face-based person identification, and NER-based social handle extraction for inter-ad matching.

 ### Analysis of Radio Panelists Data, Fusemachines
-- As Team Lead, led analysis into the impact of song quality, commercial length, and time of day on panelists, employing custom metrics and statistical tests to assess song quality.
+- Worked on analysis of the impact of song quality, commercial length, and time of day on panelists, employing custom metrics and statistical tests to assess song quality.
-- Designed and implemented a data pipeline to enhance and augment existing datasets.
+- Fixed existing data pipeline to solve date inconsistency bugs and added feature engineering pipeline to augment existing dataset.

 ### Waste Type Detection, Fusemachines
-- Developed a tailored object detection system by integrating SSD and MobileNet architecture with focal loss to determine the type of waste and the intent of the person disposing of it.
+- Developed an object detection system by integrating single shot detection and MobileNet architecture with focal loss to determine the type of waste and the intent of the person disposing of it.

 ### Session-based Network Intrusion Detection System, Fusemachines
 - Performed a feasibility study on utilizing AutoEncoder-based semi-supervised learning for network anomaly detection, leveraging session data extracted from pcap files.

 ### Nepali License Plate Recognition, Final Year Undergraduate Project
-- Developed and executed a license plate recognition system tailored for Nepali license plates, encompassing three key stages: vehicle detection, license plate localization, and an OCR system focusing on Nepali characters.
+- Developed a license plate recognition system, tailored for Nepali license plates, with three key stages: vehicle detection, license plate localization, and Nepali character recognition.
-- Created a license plate localization dataset specific to Nepali license plates through manual annotation, alongside crafting a Nepali character classification dataset by extracting alphabets and numbers from Devanagiri fonts.
+- Created a license plate localization dataset by annotating Nepali vehicle images, alongside building a Nepali character recognition dataset using Devanagari fonts.